NG-NEST/ng-nest/lib/ng-nest/ui/rate/examples/en_US/default/disabled/readme.md

 ---
 order: 2
-label: '禁用状态'
+label: 'Disabled'
 ---

-不可用的状态。
+Unavailable state.

-- 使用 `disabled` 属性来禁用评分组。
+- Use the `disabled` attribute to disable the scoring group.